0mar-helal/Advanced-Tic-Tac-Toe/README.md

 This repository contains an implementation of an advanced Tic-Tac-Toe game.
 The game is built using React and Vite, providing a user-friendly and interactive interface for playing Tic-Tac-Toe.

+## Live Demo

+You can access the live demo by following this link: [Tic Tac Toe Demo ↗](https://tic-tac-toe-okvc.onrender.com)

 ## Features

 - Play Tic-Tac-Toe against an AI opponent or another player in a 2-player game